 Well, as they say, there are exceptions to every rule!

-In my March article, “Three Great Reason to Make Your Own Almond and Other Plant-Based Milk,” we learned that most brands of store-bought plant milk are highly processed beverages made with fillers and stabilizers and lacking in any real nutritional value.
-And unless you buy the unsweetened versions, they typically also have lots of added sugar.
+In my March article, “Three Great Reasons to Make Your Own Almond and Other Plant-Based Milk,” we learned that most brands of store-bought plant milk are highly processed beverages made with fillers and stabilizers and lacking in any real nutritional value.
+And unless you buy the unsweetened versions, they typically have lots of added sugar.

 In fact, according to industry insiders, the sad truth is that a half-gallon of almond milk contains about a handful of almonds.
 (Silk brand almond milk, for example, contains just 2 percent almonds!)

-While there are an increasing number of higher-quality, additive-free “boutique” or “barista-style” plant milk brands such as Malk Organics, Three Trees (also organic) and Elmhurst, these tend to be considerably more costly and less widely available.
+While there are an increasing number of higher-quality, additive-free “boutique” or “barista-style” plant milk brands, such as Malk Organics, Three Trees (also organic), and Elmhurst, these tend to be considerably more costly and less widely available.

-There are also three brands of organic unsweetened plain soy milk – Westsoy, Edensoy, and Trader Joe’s Soy Beverage which are likewise free of thickeners and oil although these are more processed than the boutique brands.
+There are also three brands of organic unsweetened plain soy milk – Westsoy, Edensoy, and Trader Joe’s Soy Beverage which are likewise free of thickeners and oil, although these are more processed than the boutique brands.

-Despite these exceptions, however, for the most part, when we’re talking about the store-bought plant milk, we’re talking about manufactured thickened water with a minimum of plant-based nutrition.
+Despite these exceptions, however, for the most part, when we’re talking about store-bought plant milk, we’re talking about manufactured thickened water with a minimum of plant-based nutrition.

-“It’s (almond milk) actually a water-based emulsion that you’re adding oils, a lot of sugar and gums to, and then just adding a couple of nuts on top,” Cheryl Mitchell, chief scientist at Elmhurst, told The Guardian in January.
+“It’s (almond milk) a water-based emulsion that you’re adding oils, a lot of sugar and gums too, and then just adding a couple of nuts on top,” Cheryl Mitchell, chief scientist at Elmhurst, told The Guardian in January.
 “As a business model, it’s great – any time you can sell water, right?
 That’s essentially what they’re doing.”

-But, as you’ll soon see, there’s a new plant-based milk on the block and I may have to eat (or, rather, drink) my earlier words about mass-produced store-bought plant milk!
+But, as you’ll soon see, there’s a new plant-based milk on the block, and I may have to eat (or, rather, drink) my earlier words about mass-produced store-bought plant milk!